Automattic/jetpack/projects/plugins/jetpack/extensions/shared/test/block-fixtures.md

 ## Add a deprecation fixture

 When adding a fixture for a block deprecation follow the same steps as above but name the new fixture file as `core__image__deprecated-1.html`) where the number at the end represents the deprecation version.
-The content of this file should match the saved block content the deprecated version of the block
+The content of this file should match the saved block content of the deprecated version of the block.

-In the case of deprecations the content of the `.json` and `.serialized.html` files should match the content of the produced by the latest version of the block save method, ie. they should mimic what would happen to a blocks content when a deprecated version is loaded in the editor and migrated to be compatible with the new save method.
+In the case of deprecations, the content of the `.json` and `.serialized.html` files should match the content produced by the latest version of the block save method, ie. they should mimic what would happen to a block's content when a deprecated version is loaded in the editor and migrated to be compatible with the new save method.

 ## Updating fixtures